Control of Nanoscale Materials under the Toxic Substances Control Act

 - Information Gathering Rule

-- requiring the use of personal protective equipment, such as impervious gloves and NIOSH approved respirators,
+- Requiring the use of personal protective equipment and engineering controls,

-EPA has permitted limited manufacture of new chemical nanoscale materials through the use of administrative orders or Significant New Use Rules (SNUR) under TSCA.
-The Agency has also allowed the manufacture of new chemical nanoscale materials under the terms of certain regulatory exemptions, but only in circumstances where exposures were tightly controlled to protect against unreasonable risks (using, for example, the protective equipment and environmental release limitations discussed above).
+EPA has permitted limited manufacture of new chemical nanoscale materials through the use of consent orders or Significant New Use Rules (SNUR) under TSCA.
+The Agency has also allowed the manufacture of new chemical nanoscale materials under the terms of certain regulatory exemptions, but only in circumstances where exposures were tightly controlled to protect against unreasonable risks (using, for example, the exposure and environmental release limitations discussed above).

 Information Gathering Rule

 Fully understanding the environmental applications and implications of nanotechnology requires the concerted efforts of scientists and policy makers across the globe.
-EPA is working collaboratively with stakeholders both domestically and internationally to address nanoscale materials, to identify and address nanotechnology research needs, and to develop international standards for nanotechnology.
+EPA is working collaboratively with stakeholders both domestically and internationally to address nanoscale materials and their research needs, and to develop international standards for nanotechnology.